alexcrack/angular-ui-notification/README.md

 angular-ui-notification
 =======================

-Angular.js service providing simple notifications using Bootstrap 3 styles with css transitions for animating
+Angular.js service providing simple notifications using Bootstrap 3 styles with css transitions for animations

 ## Features
 - No dependencies except of angular.js
 - CSS3 Animations
 - Small size
 - 5 types of messages
-- HTML messages
+- using HTML tags in the messages

 ## Using

-In you html/template
+In your html/template
 ```html
 ...
   <link rel="stylesheet" href="angular-ui-notification.min.css">